 M-Perform is a specialty program designed to address the unique needs and problems of the Performing Artist.
-Our Physician and Therapy Teams in PT, OT and Hand Therapy have many years of experience in Orthopedics, Rehabilitation and Sports Medicine.
-Whether you are a Musician, Dancer, Conductor or Pianist, we can help rehabilitate you and work to prevent future injuries.
+Physician and Therapy Teams in PT, OT and Hand Therapy have many years of experience in Orthopedics, Rehabilitation and Sports Medicine.
+Whether a musician, dancer, conductor or pianist, therapy teams can help rehabilitate the artist and work to prevent future injuries.
 Call for an appointment at (734) 936-7175 or 998-7667 for physical therapy.
-Be sure to check on your insurance coverage and specify that you are calling as an 'arts med' referral.
+Be sure to check on insurance coverage and specify that the call is an 'arts med' referral.